Ipoh Timor

 Ipoh Timor is a federal constituency in Kinta District, Perak, Malaysia, that has been represented in the Dewan Rakyat since 1995.

-The federal constituency was created in the 1994 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.
-This is only one of two constituencies naming in same city.
+The federal constituency was created in the 1994 redistribution and is mandated to return a single member to the Dewan Rakyat under the first-past-the-post voting system.
+This is one of two only constituencies named after the same city.
 The other one is Ipoh Barat.

 Demographics

 As of 2020, Ipoh Timor has a population of 134,700 people.

 History

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Ipoh Timor constituency is divided into 35 polling districts.